-Some IT vendors could be compromised by FHIR®’s capacity to shorten deployment times of significant frameworks like a common health record (through effortlessness and speed of usage) which in turn reduce revenue.
+Some IT vendors could be compromised by FHIR®’s capacity to shorten deployment times of significant frameworks like a common health record (through effortlessness and speed of usage) which in turn reduces revenue.
 The best Integration providers that promote speed and ease of deployment, such as CapMinds, are effectively encouraging FHIR® adoption to support transformation.

-There are other inconsistencies that too happen when EHR vendors don’t implement all the current FHIR APIs and even for the situation, they do, then also they don’t implement the entire API.
+There are other inconsistencies that too happen when EHR vendors don’t implement all the current FHIR APIs and even in the situation, they do, then also they don’t implement the entire API.
 This inconsistency undermines the objective and purpose of achieving interoperability.

 4. Absence of visible case studies

 Health and care are a truly risk-averse industry and not many healthcare providers effectively advance development.
-The HL7 FHIR® community is extremely proactive in sharing best practice and FHIR® in action, however, these examples are sometimes not promoted more widely outside the FHIR® enthusiasts.
+The HL7 FHIR® community is extremely proactive in sharing best practices and FHIR® in action, however, these examples are sometimes not promoted more widely outside the FHIR® enthusiasts.
 Broader dissemination of FHIR® case studies to healthcare providers who embrace a ‘keep a watch out’ approach is imperative.

 5. Absence of ownership